mkosto/getpost/README.md

 GetPosts
 ======

-Fetches all the post, comments and info from the author and displays them in a table.
+Fetches from facebook all the post, comments and info from the author and displays them in a table.
 Made in PHP.

 Features